-W.D.M.
-Limited has been undertaking high speed data acquisition surveys since the late 1980s and has been using RAVs, which include the automatic measurement of road cracking, since 2000.
+WDM USA’s parent company, W.D.M.
+Limited, has been undertaking high speed data acquisition surveys across the United Kingdom since the late 1980s and has been using RAVs, which include the automatic measurement of road cracking, since 2000.
 Over that period the Company has developed expert knowledge and skills to undertake the surveys quickly, but safely, and to process and deliver the data accurately to agreed timescales.

 These vehicles have been the primary provider of SCANNER survey data throughout the US.
-The vehicles are designed to survey at speeds up to 62m/h while measuring and recording:
+The vehicles are designed to survey at speeds up to 62mph while measuring and recording: